MadeleineCO/MadeleineCO.github.io/docs/BIO 111/Chapter 3/BIO 111 Chapter 3 Flashcards.md

 Chitin::A type of polysaccharide; Large complex carb that makes hard exoskeleton in insects; water insoluble ^1661996553604

-Lipids::Hydrophobic because fats are non polar (like dissolves like and water is polar)
+Lipids are ---::hydrophobic because fats are non polar (like dissolves like and water is polar) ^1662220145797

 Triacylglycerol::Formed by the joining of three fatty acids to a glycerol backbone in a dehydration reaction; Three water molecules released in process; Linked to the carbons in the glycerol to create a triglyceride
 ^1661996553612